Faculty:Faculty of Science and Engineering

 How well does monitoring of wildlife meet the needs of stakeholders?
-CBird (Arctic Council CAFF Circumpolar Biodiversity Monitoring Program expert network) meeting, South Africa, Oct.
-2015.
+CBird (Arctic Council CAFF Circumpolar Biodiversity Monitoring Program expert network) meeting, South Africa, October 2015.

 How well does monitoring of wildlife meet the needs of stakeholders?
-Conservation of Arctic Flora and Fauna (CAFF) Arctic Council working group meeting, Norway, Sept 2015.
+Conservation of Arctic Flora and Fauna (CAFF) Arctic Council working group meeting, Norway, September 2015.

-Ecology Across Borders: Joint Annual Meeting Ghent, Belgium, Dec.
-2017.
+Ecology Across Borders: Joint Annual Meeting Ghent, Belgium, December 2017.

 Assessing the implications of shrubification for arctic ground squirrels at multiple scales.
 Rodens et Spatium Conference, Portugal, July 2014.

 Implications of shrub encroachment for arctic ground squirrels.
-British Ecological Society Annual Meeting, Sheffield, UK, Sept.
-2011.
+British Ecological Society Annual Meeting, Sheffield, UK, September 2011.

 Variation in Arctic ground squirrel populations across an alpine tundra ecotone: Investigating the effects of shrubs and habitat visibility.
 Population biology symposium, Canadian Society for Ecology and Evolution Annual Conference, Banff, Alberta, May 2011.

 Investigating potential impacts of shrub encroachment on Arctic ground squirrel behaviour and density.
-Understanding Circumpolar Ecosystems in a Changing World – Beyond outcomes of the International Polar Year Conference, Edmonton, Alberta, Nov.
-2010.
+Understanding Circumpolar Ecosystems in a Changing World – Beyond outcomes of the International Polar Year Conference, Edmonton, Alberta, November 2010.